 Serious sports players will have the opportunity to represent the school in competitive interschool fixtures in a variety of sports.
-We currently run boys' senior teams in rugby, football, hockey, cricket and basketball, and girls' senior teams in netball, hockey and rugby.
+We currently run boys' senior teams in rugby, football, hockey, cricket and basketball, and girls' senior teams in netball, football, hockey and rugby.
 We also enter senior teams for golf, athletics and swimming.
 We take girls' sport very seriously and have recently appointed a Head of Girls' Games dedicated to running the girls' programme.
 Those unable to secure regular places in senior teams may still find a stage on which to display their prowess during the inter-house sports competitions.
 These matches are among the most fiercely contested fixtures of the year.

-Working in partnership with Canterbury Academy we are able offer Elite Sport Provision in Rugby, Hockey, Basketball and Cricket.
-These sessions will be timetabled daily and provide students with access to Elite coaching, facilities and competition.
-We are also currently developing a similar programme for Athletics.
+Working in partnership with Canterbury Academy we are able offer Elite Sport Provision in Basketball, Cricket, Hockey, Football, and Rugby.
+These sessions are be timetabled daily and provide students with access to Elite coaching, facilities and competition.
+These Elite programmes are open to both boys and girls.